Bembem11/Google-Query/README.md

 # Google-Query

 ## Project Overview
+ which is a great tool for analyzing, transforming data similar to SQL but in Google Sheets

 ## Data Sources
-The data was gotten from an open data source called Google Sheets
+The data was gotten from an open data source called Google Sheets.
+[Download Here](https://docs.google.com/spreadsheets)

 ## Tools used
 - Google Sheets